November 5

 1968 – Richard M. Nixon was elected as the 37th President of the United States, defeating Vice President Hubert Humphry.

 1974 – Meteorologist Bill Steffen began forecasting West Michigan weather when he made his debut on WZZM TV-13.
-He is now the Chief Meteorologist at WOOD TV-8.
+He later became the Chief Meteorologist at WOOD TV-8.

 1977 – George W. Bush married Laura Welch in Midland, TX.